-This is a great cookie to take for Cookie Exchanges or other holiday parties.
+Cheery Cherry Cookies are great cookies to take for Cookie Exchanges or other holiday parties.

-Each bite is filled with luscious cherries, coconut, and pecans.
+Each bite of Cheery Cheery Cookies is filled with luscious cherries, coconut, and pecans.
 Yum, yum!

-Take a bucket of these to your office, church, or family dinners during the holidays and you won’t leave with a single cookie!
+Take a platter of Cheery Cherry Cookies to your office, church, or family dinners during the holidays and you won’t leave with a single cookie!